Nõmme Kalju FC: Kalju–Flora rivalry

 Nõmme Kalju's deepest rivalry is with FC Flora and the fixture is known as raudteederbi (The Railway Derby).
 The name derives from the fact that the stadiums of the two clubs are connected via a railway.
 The rivalry emerged in the early 2010s, when Kalju started challenging Flora in terms of on-field success, as well as in fan popularity.
 Throughout the years, the rivalry has also intensified due to an enmity between Kalju's president Kuno Tehva and Flora's founder Aivar Pohlak.
 Flora's signing of Kalju's homegrown players Henrik Pürg and Vlasiy Sinyavskiy in 2018 caused a further strife in the relationship of the two clubs, as Nõmme Kalju claimed Flora had approached the players before the start of the allowed six month pre-contract agreement period.
 Since then, no transfer deals have taken place between the two clubs.
 The fixture's attendance record of 3,521 was set in the 2013 Estonian Cup final.

+Nõmme Derby

+Nõmme Kalju has a local rivalry with FC Nõmme United, as both clubs are based in the Nõmme district of Tallinn.
+Their home grounds Hiiu Stadium and Männiku Stadium are located approximately 3 km apart.
+For the first decades, the rivalry only existed in youth football, until Nõmme United’s promotion to the Estonian top division saw the clubs face each other for the first time on 17 March 2024.
+The second-ever Nõmme Derby saw the second-fastest goal in Meistriliiga history, as Promise David opened the score for Nõmme Kalju after just 7 seconds.